Coronavirus: Cruise, Travel, Health and Safety FAQs

 During your cruise

-What are cruise lines doing to ensure guests’ health and safety in the aftermath of Coronavirus?
+What cruise lines are doing to ensure guests’ health and safety in the aftermath of Coronavirus

 Cruise lines already boast extremely high levels of hygiene and health and safety procedures as standard to ensure your holiday is as safe as possible.
 With the outbreak of Covid-19 these already stringent measures have been enhanced in accordance with the World Health Organization and local governments’ guidelines to adapt to the current global situation.
 Typical expanded measures include the testing of guests and crew, updated air filtration systems, social distancing throughout, the conversion of buffet-style dining venues, new medical facilities and staff training, and further cleaning and fogging measures.
 Each cruise line has their own policies which can be viewed in more detail: